-- Having someone safe to disclose to.
+- Having someone safe to disclose the abuse too.

 - Company/Group culture

 We are living in a culture of self-sufficiency.
 We are encouraged to be powerful, to overcome.
 Popular culture, the political world are all giving us the same message.
-If we are determined enough, smart enough, resilient enough, you will succeed.
+If we are determined enough, smart enough, resilient enough, we will succeed.

 Being independent and in charge of our lives is seen as successful.
 So is it any wonder when someone has worked hard to be respected in their workplace, that they would be resistant to disclosing and admitting they are not only struggling at home but are unsafe due to abuse.

 They have worked hard to be respected in the workplace so the thought of disclosing and being pitied instead is not an easy decision.

 Add to that the risk of not being believed and to have given up that respect and making the situation worse, because you have now impacted your work environment, on top of what is going on at home.